ctuning/ck-env/README.md

   * get_from_wmic - get information from WMIC tool on Windows
   * init_device - init remote device (useful when preparing shared computational device)

-platform.accelerator - describing and detecting platform's accelerators
+platform.gpu - describing and detecting platform GPU

-  * detect - detect various properties (features) of a given accelerator (GPU, FPGA, neural network accelerator, etc)
+  * detect - detect various properties (features) of a given GPU
   * set_freq - set frequency of a given acelerator (if supported)

 platform.cpu - describing and detecting platform's CPUs